-But often one would get or raise a query on how different is RPA from Business Process Automation?
+But often one would get or raise a query on how different RPA is from Business Process Automation?
 Isn’t Business Process Automation about the same very thing?

 Robotic Process Automation (RPA) is one of the fastest growing sectors of business technology.
 Yet one which is often misunderstood.
 "But it's just screen-scraping on steroids!"
 No, it is far more powerful than that.
-This is every bit as powerful, which can enable levels of efficiency and digitalization previously out of reach, as adding physical robots into enterprise workforce.
+This can enable levels of efficiency and digitalization previously out of reach, as adding physical robots into enterprise workforce.
 RPA Specifically acts on behalf of humans to perform work.
 E.g. RPA automates human tasks (manual work) rather than simply machine tasks, as with traditional software automation.
 This fact underscores both the growing interest in RPA and the confusion with screen-scraping.
 Existing user interfaces can remain intact, and the software robots perform the same functions just as a human user would do.
 Bridging the "island of automation" where humans are the integrating points between systems that otherwise cannot communicate.

 BPM’s definition, on the other hand, suggests that it is ‘a systematic approach to making an organization's workflow more effective, more efficient and more capable of adapting to an ever-changing environment.
 A business process is an activity or set of activities that will achieve an exact organizational goal.

-RPA and BPM are neither in conflict with one another, nor are they the self-same thing.
+RPA and BPM are neither in conflict with one another, nor are they the same thing.
 You could say that they both have the same goal, just with different implementation strategies.
 It is undoubtedly feasible to use RPA to handle certain high frequency processes that would have been undertaken by people earlier.
 Although you would perhaps not necessarily want the type of transaction that is core to the success of your business being handled in this manner.

 RPA is mainly about dipping down the cost and headcount and BPM focuses on re-engineering the fundamental processes within the operations.
-RPA achieves its goal through automation of repeated tasks and also by training robots to finish the tasks, however BPM defines and implements an entire process management model for the enterprise.
+RPA achieves its goal through automation of repeated tasks and also by training robots to finish the tasks, however, BPM defines and implements an entire process management model for the enterprise.
 Moreover, BPM not only monitors and assesses the existing processes for optimization, it also constantly improves processes to reach new requirements.

 During such assessments, there is a high chance of discovering several processes that would benefit employees if they remained automated.
 And now RPA plays its role by applying changes without changing the existing applications or the underlying systems.